wing5wong/artisan-whs-static/source/_for_parents/edith-wheal-scholarship.md

 Normally this will be for not less than 3 months and preferably longer, provided that in exceptional circumstances, it may be shorter than 3 months.
 Exceptional circumstances might include:

-i giving emergency specialist service overseas,
+1. giving emergency specialist service overseas,
-ii long vacation service by students still in training in New Zealand.
+2. long vacation service by students still in training in New Zealand.

 Applicants with special qualifications or experience and who are not still in training, should envisage a period of service of not less than 12 months, but will be considered if a shorter period is offered.